CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Netfilter-ACLs/_index.md

     {{%notice warning%}}

-If multiple contiguous rules with the same match criteria are applied to `--in-interface`, **only** the first rule gets processeand then terminates processing.
-This is a misconfiguration; there is no reason to have duplicate rules with different actions.
+If multiple contiguous rules with the same match criteria are applied to `--in-interface`, **only** the first rule gets processed and then processing terminates.
+Do not configure duplicate rules with different actions.

     {{%/notice%}}